cb-agr/agriPlot/README.md

 fbLLintersection <- findIntersectingPlots(fbLL,pivotLL,3)
 ```

 For starters, any set of pointsofInterest can be used.
 But in the following example we'll demonstrate how to use the function to find plots that intersect with pivot tracks.
+This is useful for mapping border plots into pivot tracks.

 ```R
 agD <- demoFieldBook(1,60,1,37,4)